| | |

 How to install a gate using your existing fence

-Step 5– Attach the gate to the fence posts.
+Attach the gate to the fence posts.

-You will most likely want to put a piece of wood on the ground to help keep it level while another person helps hold the gate.
+Tip: Add a piece of wood on the ground to help keep it level while another person helps hold the gate.

 Turn a existing fence into a gate